Is 4 A Factor Of 8

 Divisibility Rules

 The divisibility rule for 4 is particularly relevant to our question: A number is divisible by 4 if its last two digits are divisible by 4.
-That said, since 08 is divisible by 4 (4 * 2 = 8), we can conclude that 8 is divisible by 4.
+Since 08 is divisible by 4 (4 * 2 = 8), we can conclude that 8 is divisible by 4.
 In the case of 8, we can consider it as 08.
 Understanding and applying divisibility rules can significantly simplify the process of finding factors and determining divisibility.

 Factors and Multiples